Proper time expansions and glasma dynamics: Machine learning

 The proper time expanded expression for $A_{TL}$ has the generic form \bea A_{TL} = \frac{n_0+n_2\tilde\tau^2+n_4\tilde\tau^4+n_6\tilde\tau^6+n_8\tilde\tau^8 +\dots}{d_0+d_2\tilde\tau^2+d_4\tilde\tau^4+d_6\tilde\tau^6+d_8\tilde\tau^8 +\dots}\, \eea where the $n_i$ and $d_i$ are real numbers.
 We will use that the ratios of the coefficients are \bea \frac{n_i}{d_i} = \frac{9i}{2}+6\,. \eea We have not been able to derive this expression but we have checked that it is satisfied analytically to eighth order.

-The numerical results for the coefficients $n_i$ at eighth order are \bea \{n_0,n_2,n_4,n_6,n_8\} = \{95.8636, -445.139, 1024.37, -1625.86, 2119.93\}\,. \eea We use the package \textbf{PYSR }\cite{Cranmer} to learn the coefficients $n_{10}$ and $n_{12}$ and then use (\ref{magic}) to find $d_{10}$ and $d_{12}$.
-We start with a two dimensional array of 1200 points constructed from the numerator of (\ref{A-ana}).
-The values of $\tilde\tau$ are $\in(0,0.5)$ where the eighth order results are reliable.
-To generate each element of the array we multiply the coefficient of the sixth and eighth order terms in (\ref{us8}) by a random number chosen from a normal distribution with standard deviation 0.05.
-We add 10th and 12th order coefficients to the data using the base numbers $n_{10}=-2400$ and $n_{12}=2600$ and multiplying by a random number as explained above.
-These two base numbers are educated guesses obtained by looking at the lower order coefficients in (\ref{us8}) and we have checked that results are insensitive to their values.
-We have also varied the width of the normal distribution $\in(0.03,0.07)$ and used uniform distributions in some trials.
-Results are always insensitive to these choices.
+The numerical results for the coefficients $n_i$ at eighth order are \bea \{n_0,n_2,n_4,n_6,n_8\} = \{95.8636, -445.139, 1024.37, -1625.86, 2119.93\}\,. \eea We use the package \textbf{PySR }\cite{Cranmer} to learn an improved function that will be valid at later times.
 The allowed operations are addition and multiplication.
-Powers are not explicitly allowed but they are generated by these allowed operations.
-The code starts from an initial function and evolves it 1000 times using a least squares calculation to improve the fit at each step.
-Occasionally the machine produces anomalous results.
-To eliminate these we remove results for which the coefficients do not alternate in sign, or if the absolute value of any coefficient is greater than $10^{7}$.
-We calculate the median of the remaining values and estimate the error from the median deviation
+Powers are not explicitly included but they are generated by these allowed operations.
+The code is given a two dimensional array of 1200 points of the form $(\tilde\tau_{\rm value},y)$ where $y$ is the computed numerator.
+We use 1200 values of $\tilde\tau$ $\in(0,0.5)$ which is the range where the eighth order results are reliable.
+To obtain the $y$ values we use the function $n_0+n_2\tilde\tau^2+n_4\tilde\tau^4+r_6 n_6\tilde\tau^6+r_8 n_8\tilde\tau^8+r_{10} n_{10}\tilde\tau^{10}+ r_{12} n_{12}\tilde\tau^{12}$.
+The coefficients $\{n_0,n_2,n_4,n_6,n_8\}$ are taken from eq.~(\ref{us8}), the numbers $\{r_6,r_8,r_{10},r_{12}\}$ are random numbers taken from a normal distribution with standard deviation $0.1$, and we use $n_{10}=-2400\pm 120$ and $n_{12}=2600\pm 130$ which are educated guesses obtained by looking at the lower order coefficients in (\ref{us8}).
+The code is given this array and asked to make 1000 attempts to learn the numerator of $A_{TL}$ in eq.~(\ref{A-ana}) by repeatedly modifying its trial function and evaluating the success of each modification using a least squares fit.
+An example of the output is \bea 34.4 - ((x (x (x + 0.0427) 0.833 + 0.546) (-29.8 x + -5.13 x + 10.9) - 7.59) (x - 0.66) 88.8 x - 61.5) \nonumber \eea where $x=\tau^2$, which gives a polynomial of order $\tau^{12}$ when expanded.
+This process is repeated 500 times and many of the expressions produced are very long.
+Occasionally the machine produces anomalous results which are eliminated by removing results for which the absolute value of any coefficient is greater than $10^{7}$.
+We calculate the median of the remaining values and estimate the error from the median deviation.
+We emphasize that since the initial data set in each of the 500 trials is constructed using $4\times 1200$ independent random numbers, it is extremely unlikely that the convergence of the results is a numerical artifact.
+Similarly the possible effect of input bias is largely eliminated using our method to construct the initial data.